roykang11/deep-hedging-framework/README.md

 ## Key Features

-- **Advanced Neural Architectures**: LSTM, Transformer, and Attention-based models
-- **Sophisticated Risk Measures**: CVaR, Entropic Risk, Spectral Risk, and more
-- **Multiple Market Models**: GBM, Heston, Jump-Diffusion, Regime-Switching
-- **Robust Training**: Risk-sensitive optimization with curriculum learning
-- **Comprehensive Evaluation**: Advanced risk metrics and performance analysis
-- **Professional Documentation**: Research paper and detailed analysis
+This framework implements advanced neural network architectures including LSTM, Transformer, and Attention-based models for option hedging.
+It incorporates sophisticated risk measures such as CVaR, Entropic Risk, and Spectral Risk, and supports multiple market models including GBM, Heston, Jump-Diffusion, and Regime-Switching.
+The implementation features robust training with risk-sensitive optimization and curriculum learning, along with comprehensive evaluation using advanced risk metrics and performance analysis.
+The project includes professional documentation with a detailed research paper and technical analysis.

 ## Project Structure